 Where will Simulation-based eLearning be heading in the future?

 Augmented Reality (AR) and Virtual Reality (VR) are the latest developments in the training industry.
-This creates a more immersive and authentic experience of the field-work giving learners a hands-on training virtually.
+This creates a more immersive and authentic experience of the field-work giving learners hands-on training virtually.